zabbix/zabbix/templates/media/rocketchat/README.md

 # Rocket.Chat webhook

 This guide describes how to integrate Zabbix 5.4 installation with Rocket.Chat using the Zabbix webhook feature.
 This guide provides instructions on setting up a media type, a user and an action in Zabbix.<br>
-Please note that recovery and update operations are supported only for trigger-based events.<br>
 By default, all new alerts will be posted as messages with an attachment card.
 Event updates and resolve messages will be added to the thread of the first message.

 ## Setting up Rocket.Chat